 In the beginning, IVF was executed in a natural cycle.
 Afterwards, when the ovary stimulating hormones were discovered, hyperstimulation was applied.

 Ovarian hyperstimulation commences when a woman has her period.
-On the second or third day, an ultrasound is done (and sometimes a blood test to check on some hormone levels such as LH, progesterone and estradiol).
+On the second or third day, an ultrasound is done (and sometimes a blood test to check on some hormone levels such as LH).
 If the ovaries are resting, we start to inject the medication.
 On the fourth or the fifth day, the first ultrasound is done to check how the ovaries are responding.